 1951 – today

-The emblem of Dina features bold red letters with a simple design.
-This look symbolizes the strength and reliability of the company’s heavy vehicles.
-Each letter in the logo resembles a giant vehicle, emphasizing their transportation’s impressive size and power.
+Dina’s emblem features bold red letters in a simple design.
+This logo symbolizes the strength and reliability of the company’s heavy vehicles.
+Each letter in the logo resembles a giant vehicle, emphasizing the impressive size and power of their transportation.

 The name “Dina” is short for Diesel Nacional, reflecting the company’s origins and specialization.
-The letter “D” in the logo is cut through with two road stripes stretching into the distance, highlighting the purpose of Dina’s products for long trips and transportation over large distances.
+The letter “D” in the logo is cut through by two road stripes that stretch into the distance, highlighting Dina’s products’ purpose for long trips and transportation.
 These stripes symbolize the roads on which the company’s buses and trucks transport goods and passengers daily, showcasing their reliability and durability.

 The red letters add dynamism and energy to the logo, reflecting the company’s constant movement and activity in the transportation industry.
 The Dina emblem represents strength and stability, focusing on long-distance travel, a key feature of their products.